 During Brad’s Naval career, he spent 9 of the 22 years stationed or deployed outside of the continental Unites States.

-After twenty-two years in professional accounting practice, Karen recently transitioned into full time teaching.
-She teaches financial and managerial accounting and auditing courses in the undergraduate and graduate programs in the McColl School of Business at Queens University of Charlotte in Charlotte, North Carolina.
+After twenty-two years in professional accounting practice, Karen transitioned into full time teaching.
+She has taught advanced accounting, tax, auditing, business law, and other financial and managerial accounting courses at the undergraduate and graduate level.
 Karen is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA) with extensive experience in public accounting and private industry.
-She began her career on the audit staff of McGladrey & Pullen (now RSM) in Charlotte.
+She began her career on the audit staff of McGladrey & Pullen (now RSM) in Charlotte, NC.
 There, she had the pleasure of working primarily with the financial institution, auto dealership, and employee benefit plan teams.
 In addition to audit and review services, she also provided the tax preparation for her privately held businesses and owners.
-Carolina Beverage Corporation, parent company of Cheerwine, a very delicious soft drink, gave Karen her first controller opportunity.
+Carolina Beverage Corporation, the parent company of the soft drink Cheerwine, gave Karen her first controller opportunity.
 Since then, she has worked almost exclusively with privately held companies in controller and chief financial officer roles, but also served a multi-billion dollar publicly traded company in payroll tax and energy manager positions.
 Her consulting practice focuses on process improvement, profit improvement, and strategy development and execution.
 She also enjoys helping individuals grow in their roles to meet the ever-changing needs of dynamic organizations.